Invariants and Home Spaces in Transition Systems and Petri Nets: Other behavioral properties

+\begin{property} If there exists a sink $q_f \in RG(M,Init)$ then it belongs to any Init-home space.
+More generally, any home space has at least one element in each strongly connected component sink (scc-sk) of the reachability graph.
+At last, if $S$ is the only scc-sk of $RG(M,Init)$ then $S$ is an Init-home space.
+Moreover, $q \in S$ if and only if $q$ is an Init-home state. \end{property}

-For the two following properties, we consider a model $M$ paired with an initial state $q_0$ and $A=RS$. \begin{property} any home space has at least one element in each sink strongly connected component of the reachability graph \footnote{It is easy to prove that this property holds even when the reachability graph is infinite considering that the definitions of sources, sinks, or strongly connected components are the same as in the case where the directed reachability graph is finite.}. \end{property}
+It is easy to prove that this property holds even when the reachability graph is infinite considering that the definitions of sources, sinks, or strongly connected components are the same as in the case where the directed reachability graph is finite.